paul-hammant/tbd/content/feature-flags/index.md

 application or service after launching it, should also be adaptable and test what is meaningful for those flag permutations.
 It also means that in terms of CI pipelines there is a fan-out **after** unit tests, for each meaningful flag permutation.
 A crude equivalent is to run the whole CI pipeline in parallel for each meaningful flag permutation.
-That would mean that each commit in the trunk kicks off more that one build - hopefully from elastic infrastructure.
+That would mean that each commit in the trunk kicks off more than one build - hopefully from elastic infrastructure.

 ## Runtime switchable